4003.1: Bidding for Construction, Remodeling, Repair, or Related Projects Financed with Federal Funds

 1. Construction with an Anticipated Cost of up to $10,000 (Micro-Purchases)

-Micro-purchase means a purchase of supplies or services using simplified acquisition procedures, the annual aggregate amount of which does not exceed $10,000.
+Micro-purchase means an individual procurement for supplies or services using simplified acquisition procedures, the annual aggregate amount of which does not exceed $10,000.
 Micro-purchases may be made or awarded without soliciting competitive quotations, to the extent ESU staff determine that the cost of the purchase is reasonable.
 For purposes of this policy “reasonable” means the purchase is comparable to market prices for the geographic area.

 To the extent practicable, the ESU distributes micro-purchases equitably among qualified suppliers.
 The ESU will follow its standard policy on purchasing, which can be found earlier in this subsection.

-For construction projects subject to this policy, small purchases are purchases that, in the aggregate amount, is more than $10,000 and less than $250,000 annually.
-For small purchases, price or rate quotes shall be obtained in advance from a reasonable number of qualified sources as detailed in the ESU’s standard policies on purchasing and on bid letting and contracts, which can be found earlier in this subsection.
+For construction projects subject to this policy, simplified acquisitions are purchases that, in the aggregate amount, is more than $10,000 and less than $250,000 annually.
+For simplified acquisitions, price or rate quotes shall be obtained in advance from a reasonable number of qualified sources as detailed in the ESU’s standard policies on purchasing and on bid letting and contracts, which can be found earlier in this subsection.

 Construction Projects with an Anticipated Cost Over $250,000